Cedar schema format

 Schema format

 You can create a namespace that you want to associate with your declarations.
-Add the namespace key word, for example namespace Foo { entity Bar; }.
-The name of a namespace must be an identifier as specified in Cedar syntax.
+Add the namespace keyword, for example namespace Foo { entity Bar; }.
+The name of a namespace must be an identifier as specified in Cedar syntax, and it cannot contain the reserved __cedar namespace.
 Anything declared in this namespace must be referred to in its fully-qualified form when referenced outside of the namespace, so the declared entity type would be Foo::Bar.

 Alternatively, you can create a declaration without a namespace, for example entity Bar;.
 The names of declarations that lack a namespace are always referred to without qualification, for example Bar.